Showing posts with label healing. Show all posts

 Son, Your Sins are Forgiven

 I'm reading a wonderful book right now by Adyashanti called Resurrecting Jesus, Embodying the spirit of a Revolutionary Mystic.
-Adiyashanti is himself a modern day mystic and his take on Jesus's life and teachings is fresh and beautiful.
+Adyashanti is himself a modern day mystic and his take on Jesus's life and teachings is fresh and beautiful.

-This morning I was reading in Resurrecting Jesus about a healing Jesus performed in Mathew 2:5.
+This morning I was reading in Resurrecting Jesus about a healing Jesus performed in Mark 2:5.
 In it, a paralyzed man was brought to Jesus for healing.
 Jesus simply said to him, "Son, your sins are forgiven." and the man was healed.

-Adyshanti points out that the word sins, at that time, had simpler connotations than they have been given in the following 2,000 years.
+Adyashanti points out that the word sins, at that time, had simpler connotations than they have been given in the following 2,000 years.
 The original Greek meaning for the word hamartia or sin, was to miss the mark.
 Another meaning is simply the word flaw.
 Our current meaning of sin is so much darker and deeper.
 We think of our sins as being evil and they are strongly attached to feelings of shame and guilt.

 What if, instead of thinking of sin as the source of guilt and upset in our lives, we merely choose to see the ways we have missed the mark?
 After all, we are simply trying to do what it takes to survive and find a few comforts here in our earthly reality, our space and time reality.
 We all make mistakes here, we misjudge, we miss the mark.
 We all have flaws.
 Having a flaw is not inherently evil.